 • Seal leaky ductwork: Depends on house size.

-Resolve Your Heat Pump Problems Quickly and Affordably with Our Help
+Fix All Heat Pump Problems Quickly and Affordably with Help from Local Experts

 Dealing with a malfunctioning heat pump can be annoying, but not when you contact Watts Electric & AC.
-Our professionals have been delivering the quality, affordable heat pump repair Columbia homeowners have relied on since {year}.
-Call us at 601-736-7362 to secure your free estimate now.
+Our experts have been supplying the quality, affordable heat pump repair Columbia homeowners have depended on since 1977.
+Get in touch with us at 601-736-7362 to request your free estimate now.

 Average repair costs are sourced from Fixr, which compiles estimates based on nationwide averages.